Objectives of the service

 The train integrity monitoring is a function within the ERTMS Level 3 system.
 With absolute positioning of trains it would be possible to reduce the separation of the trains down to the distance to complete stop, plus length of the train, plus a safety margin.
 Therefore, the on-board Train Integrity Monitoring System (TIMS) must continuously monitor the length of the train and report/alert status, length, and margin to the ATP using a defined set of variables.
 The ATP calculates the safe train length from the distance between safe rear end at last train integrity measurement time to the safe train front at time of reporting which includes a margin for clock synchronisation and residual positioning errors.

-Use of GNSS benefits from differential positioning, but needs to be augmented by inertial navigation in tunnels and poor satellite visibility conditions as well further train integrity sensors to ensure the safety and availability levels required in rail operation.
+Use of GNSS benefits from differential positioning, but needs to be augmented by inertial navigation in tunnels and poor satellite visibility conditions as well by further train integrity sensors to ensure the safety and availability level (SIL4) required in rail operation also under a multitude of adverse environmental conditions.

-The 3TIMS project elaborates for freight trains a sensor fusion of IMU-augmented GNSS at train head and end, plus monitoring of brake pipe pressure variations and investigates the use of two-way time transfer between M2M tags if mounted on each wagon.
-In addition, a radio-link from train end to head (e.g. by use of M2M tags) and a power supply unit are necessary, see the following diagram.
+The 3TIMS project elaborates for freight trains a sensor fusion of IMUs, GNSS receivers at train head and end, plus monitoring of brake pipe pressure variations and investigates the use of two-way time transfer between a pair of M2M tags.
+In addition, a radio-link from train end to head (e.g. by use of M2M/5G tags) and a power supply unit are necessary, see the following diagram.

 Space Added Value